ybur-yug/git_kv_store_tutorial/README.md

 And now, we have a finished class that can function as a reasonable minimal database.
 Consider it an equally ghetto but more interesting version of the good 'ole CSV store.

+### Accessing Object History
+Currently we are only returning the latest version of a given item.
+However, we have already stored it at every state it hash ever been hashed.
+So, if we were to add in some functionality for grabbing versions, it would be quite simple.

 ```ruby
 module GitDatabase
   class Database